Designing ReLU Generative Networks to Enumerate Trees with a Given Tree Edit Distance: Preliminaries

 Let $T$ be a vertex-labeled, rooted and ordered tree with $n$ edges ($n+1$ vertices) with vertex labels from the set $\Sigma = \{1, 2, \ldots, m\}$, and left-to-right ordering on the siblings of each vertex.
 We consider the depth-first search (DFS) index on the vertices of $T$ starting from the root with index $0$.
 For $T$, we define a directed edge-labeled, rooted and ordered tree with $n+1$ vertices and $2n$ edges as follows: replace the edge between any two adjacent vertices $u$ and $v$ with labels $a$ and $b$, resp., where $u$ is the parent of $v$, by two directed edges $(u, v)$ and $(v, u)$ with labels $b$ and $b+m$, respectively.
 In this setting, we call $(u, v)$ and $(v, u)$, the inward edge and the outward edge, resp., of the vertex $v$.
 If $i$ is the DFS index of $v$, then we call the inward and outward edges of $v$, the inward and outward edges of $i$.
 We call $(v, u)$, the outward edge of the inward edge $(u, v)$.
 The Euler string of $T$ is defined to be the string obtained by listing the labels of the inward and outward edges of the directed tree corresponding to $T$ in the DFS order on edges starting from index $1$.
 We denote by $E(T)=t_1, t_2, \ldots, t_{2n}$, the Euler string of $T$ with $n$ edges.
 An example tree $T$, its directed tree, and Euler string are given in Figs.~\ref{fig:ET}(a), (b), and (c), respectively.
 Henceforth, we will use the terms, edge and label interchangeably.

 Observe that a tree can be completely determined by its Euler string, i.e., $E(T)$ is a canonical representation of $T$ when the labels of roots of the underlying trees is fixed.
 Therefore any tree edit operations (substitution, deletion, and insertion) on a non-root vertex $u$ of a given tree can be viewed as edit operations on the Euler string of the tree on the entries that correspond to the inward edge $(u, v)$ and the outward edge $(v, u)$ with some refinements to obtain the desired tree.
 Furthermore, a vertex in $T$ can be specified by its DFS index.
 Therefore in the rest of the paper, we will use a random sequence $x_1, x_2, \ldots, x_d$, $d \geq 1$, with integers $x_j \in [0, n]$, unless stated otherwise, to specify the DFS indices of the vertices under consideration in a tree with $n+1$ vertices.
-We ignore $x_j = 0$ and repeated entries in the case of substitution and deletion operations.
+In this work, we focus on generation of similar trees with the same root as that of the input tree, therefore $x_j = 0$ is ignored in substitution and deletion operations.
+Similarly, repeated entries in the case of substitution and deletion operations are ignored.
 An example random sequence is given in Fig.~\ref{fig:ET}(a).
 In the rest of the discussion, we call a vertex-labeled or edge-labeled, rooted and ordered tree simply a tree. \comblue{A list of symbols, variables, and their descriptions used throughout the discussion is provided in Table~\ref{tab:reset}.}